Momentum-resolved two photon interference of weak coherent states: Methods and Apparatus

 The weak coherent source is constituted by a pulsed laser with a central frequency of $531.5\um{nm}$ and linewidth $0.5\um{nm}$, resulting in a pulse width of $\sim 2\um{ps}$.
 Its repetition rate is $40\um{MHz}$.
 After an attenuator and a half-wave plate, the laser light is coupled into a single-mode fiber and split via a fiber-coupled beam splitter (fcBS).
-A half-wave plate (HWP) before fcBS, not depicted in Fig. \ref{fig:stp}, allows us to align linear polarization with PM fiber axis.
+A half-wave plate (HWP1) before fcBS allows us to align linear polarization with PM fiber axis.
 One of the two outputs of fcBS encounters an optical delay line (DL), undergoes a variable path in free space and is later coupled back in fiber.
 The task of the DL is to optimize the temporal indistinguishability between the arrival times of the photons impinging on BS, hence ensuring the highest possible visibility for the $G^{(2)}$ interference.
 The other output is transmitted through a free-space polarizing beam splitter (PBS1) and a quarter-wave plate (QWP) and then reflected back via a mirror glued to a piezoelectric actuator (PA).
 The system described allows for the low-pass optical filtering of $G^{(1)}$ interference, performed by feeding to PA a $1\um{kHz}$ symmetric triangle wave amplified to a peak-to-peak voltage of $V_\text{pp}=30\um{V}$ via an amplification stage.
 The piezo-induced vibration spans a $\approx 32\cdot\lambda/2$-long optical path.
+Ideally, if the piezo were perfectly calibrated, to uniformly sample $G^1$ interference fringe during the measurement time would suffice to span a total length of $\lambda/4$ per ramp, and that in turn would shift the phases in the range [0, 2 $\lambda/4= \lambda/2$] due to the roundtrip.
+If the piezo has even a slight miscalibration, however, a longer or shorter strain with respect to $\lambda/4$ would ultimately result in a residual $G^1$ visibility.
+Our solution was to minimize any possible systematic error, by employing a piezo with a much larger strain ($\sim$ 32 times larger than $\lambda/4$ ), thus spreading out and dividing any systematic miscalibration by a factor of $\sim$ 32.

 The optically filtered back-reflection, passing a second time through the QWP has the correct polarization to be fully reflected by the PBS into the exit mode, where it is again coupled into an optical fiber.
 The polarizations of the two beams expected to be mixed in BS are made indistinguishable by polarization controllers (PC).